 Air ambulance called to suspected cardiac arrest

-A man was taken to hospital after suffering a suspected cardiac arrest.
+A woman in her 60s was taken to hospital after suffering a suspected cardiac arrest.

-The East Anglian Air Ambulance (EAAA) was scrambled following reports someone was having a medical emergency in Lowestoft.
+The East Anglian Air Ambulance (EAAA) responded following reports someone was having a medical emergency in Lowestoft.

-Paramedics from the East of England Ambulance Service Trust and Anglia One, from the EAAA, were called out at 5.47am on Thursday, August 19 after a man in his 50s suffered a cardiac arrest.
+Paramedics from the East of England Ambulance Service Trust and Anglia One, from the EAAA, were called out at 1.15am on Wednesday, September 29 after a woman in her 60s suffered a cardiac arrest.